 Step 1: Attend workshop and prepare documents

-Attend a mandatory OPT workshop (sign up for a workshop in advance through MU Connect).
+Attend a mandatory OPT workshop (sign up through MU Connect).
 Then gather the necessary documents, which can be uploaded through myStatus or submitted in hard copy to International Student and Scholar Services:

 - Completed Form I-765 — most students should use eligibility category (c)(3)(B) for post-completion OPT